babboe1/Personal-Movie-Database/README.md

 # Personal Movie Database
-The is a web application for storing list of personal movies which persist data to local storage
+The is a web application for storing list of personal movies which persist data to web browser local storage